Key Quote

 Technique 1 — HYPERBOLE & CONTEMPT

-The exaggeration 'every town in England' is deliberately absurd — it inflates Mrs Bennet's local embarrassments to a national scale.
+The exaggeration 'every town in England' is deliberately absurdabsurd — Wildly unreasonable or exaggerated to the point of being ridiculous — it inflates Mrs Bennet's local embarrassments to a national scale.
 The verb 'exposed' carries a double meaning: to embarrass oneself AND to reveal something private.
 Mr Bennet suggests that Mrs Bennet cannot help revealing her social inadequacy wherever she goes — exposure is her natural state.

 The phrase 'never be easy' ironically echoes Mrs Bennet's own complaints about her nerves.
 Mr Bennet turns her language back on her: she will never be comfortable because discomfort is her defining mode.
-This parasitic wit (humour that feeds on another's words) shows how the Bennet marriage operates: he converts her distress into his entertainment.
+This parasitic witparasitic wit — Humour that feeds off and transforms another person's language or distress shows how the Bennet marriage operates: he converts her distress into his entertainment.

 Key Words